 Do I need to take a Vitamin D supplement?

-Recently, there has been a surge in news reports promoting the use of Vitamin D supplements in line with new NHS advice.
-Due to social distancing and the reduction of people going outdoors, it is now recommended that everyone considers taking a daily 10 microgram serving of Vitamin D to keep your bones and muscles healthy.
+Recently, increasing news reports are promoting the use of Vitamin D supplements to reduce deficiency, in line with new NHS advice.
+Social distancing has reduced the number of people going outdoors.
+Now, the NHS recommends everyone considers taking a daily 10 microgram supplement of Vitamin D to keep your bones and muscles healthy.
 Scottish and Welsh governments and Northern Ireland’s Public Health Agency have issued similar advice for the lockdown period.

 The Science Director of the British Nutrition Foundation, Sara Stanner, has said, “Staying at home is immensely important and, while many of us have limited access to sunlight, this means we need to take a little extra care to keep our vitamin D levels healthy.”